saraebrah/scikit-learn-bootcamp/README.md

+# Scikit-learn Crash Course - Machine Learning Library for Python
-This is the implementation of the Scikit-learn Crash Course - Machine Learning Library for Python offered by freeCodeCamp.
+This is the implementation of the Scikit-learn Crash Course offered by freeCodeCamp.